 Aeryn puts the girl — Gilina, a tech — through the wringer until John stops her.
 The poor thing looks like she’s about to fall over and she’s clearly terrified out of her mind.
 Back on Moya, Rygel wants to know what’s going on, but is too scared and stubborn to go and find out.
 Zhaan tells him to confront his fears, or they will haunt him “from the pyre to the grave.”
 On the Zelbinion, Gilina is spilling details.
-Crais ordered her unit to do a full tech workover, but a race of beings called the Sheyang destroyed their Marauder transport and killing all but Gilina.
+Crais ordered her unit to do a full tech workover, but a race of beings called the Sheyang destroyed their Marauder transport and killed all but Gilina.
 Upon Aeryn’s insistence, she tells them that who destroyed the vessel originally is unknown as scavengers throughout the years had taken apart all the “data spools.”
 She also calls Aeryn a traitor.
 She got some balls on her.
 Rygel appears on the Zelbinion, appearing to take Zhaan’s advice (or her goading) to heart and runs into John and Aeryn, with Gilina in tow.
 He spits in Gilina’s face.
 Serves him right then, because two seconds later he starts having visions of a scary man with glass eye and a scar running the length of his face.
 “Welcome home, Rygel,” says the ghost.

 Upon discovering one of Gilina’s dead comrades, Aeryn learns he was a member of her old squadron, who were demoted upon Aeryn’s defection and who can only be reinstated after her death.
 When Pilot and Zhaan inform them that the Sheyang are returning, Aeryn attacks Gilina — again — but John stops her.
 He shocks Aeryn by telling Gilina that Aeryn isn’t a traitor, that Crais never gave her a chance, “not like the chance we’re giving you.”
 Gilina admits she heard the Sheyang saying they were coming back for the non-operational Defense Shield, and they set to work trying to repair it.
 D’Argo and Zhaan must figure out a way to hold off the Sheyang for eight hours.
 Aboard the enemy vessel, we meet the Sheyang, who are basically giant lizard fish (who we later learn spit fire in great quantities).
 They salivate at the thought of taking Moya, a Leviathan.
 D’Argo goes into a little fit of hyper-rage in his frustration, and Zhaan thinks to broadcast it to the Sheyang, which scares them off for a time.

-While D’Argo and Zhaan bluff their way to safety and Aeryn is off fetching supplies, Crichton and Gilina have a sweaty four hour bonding session, and they start to get all touchy.
+While D’Argo and Zhaan bluff their way to safety and Aeryn is off fetching supplies, Crichton and Gilina have a sweaty four hour bonding session, and they start to get all touchy-feely.
 Rygel is hiding on Moya having flashbacks of his first time aboard the Zelbinion.
 He is cowering and shaking when Zhaan finds him.
 She tells him to go and find the corpse of the Captain, and to confront him.
 Crichton and Gilina get the Defense Shield working just in time, as a mutiny aboard the Sheyang ship goes wrong and they initiate weapons against Moya.
-It holds, but not for long.
-Crichton has the bright idea to take the other half of the system and installing it on Moya.
-In the process, Crichton and Gilina get all smoochy and touchy-feely, which is nice for them until Aeryn walks in and goes all He-Man.
+The shield holds, but not for long.
+Crichton has the bright idea to take the other half of the system and install it on Moya.
+In the process, Crichton and Gilina get all smoochy, which is nice for them until Aeryn walks in and goes all He-Man.
 John being John, he follows her and they have it out, John letting her know that loyalty to crew is important to him, and Aeryn accidentally letting John know that she finds him attractive.
 Rygel finds the captain’s corpse — Captain Durka, who appears to have killed himself, the coward — spits on it, and takes back his things, and his dignity.

 After the Sheyang board the Zelbinion, Aeryn, Crichton, and Gilina defend themselves in an honest to God fire-fight, the fire of course originating in the mouth of the Sheyang.
 Aeryn drops in at the last minute, killing the Sheyang, and says calmly, “Sorry about the mess.”
 It’s hilarious.
 Back on Moya, the crew are trying to decide what to do with Gilina, and arguing about whether or not if they let her go, she will reveal their presence to Crais.
 Aeryn vouches for her, saying she won’t want to be deemed “irreversibly contaminated.”
 As a result of the Peacekeeper distress call they start beaming, the Sheyangs are scared away.
 As it’s time for Gilina to leave Moya, she leaves Aeryn with a handshake and Crichton with a kiss goodbye.
 “I’m never going to see you again, am I?” she says, but he says they will.
 Later, Crichton finds Aeryn in Command, and he wrangles her feelings out of her, impresses her even.
 “I stand corrected,” she says, and walks away.